fxzuz/programming_skills_test/README.md

     6

 Note: In case of input data being supplied to the question, it should be assumed to be a console input.

+### 11. RGB numbers

+ Write a program which will convert the given RGB input values into the corresponding hexadecimal values preceded with a # sign.

+ A single input sequence will be provided, consisting of RGB values separated by "-".
+Each RGB combination will be separated by ",".
+The outputs should be comma sepa rated and in uppercase.
+Also, it should be checked if a color value is greater than 255.
+In such a case, the output for the corresponding combination should be give n as INVALID.

+ Note: Number 10, which has a hexadecimal value of A, must be represented as "0A" and not as "A".
+The same rule applies to other single digit hexadecimal numbers.

+ Example

+ Suppose the following input sequence is supplied to the program:

+  INPUT

+    12-13-14,45-156-23,234-234-256

+  OUTPUT

+    #0C0D0E,#2D9C17,INVALID